chuanqisun/iter/README.md

 ## Screenshots

-Use GPT to write a program
+Create a runnable program from text
 ![Two screenshots of the app, one showing gpt generated code for a todo app, another showing the todo app running live](./designs/screenshots/artifact.png)

-Use GPT vision to recreate the UI of Airbnb
+Recreate the UI of Airbnb with a single screenshot
 ![Two screenshots of the app, one showing gpt generated code based on user uploaded screen, another showing the code running live](./designs/screenshots/vision.png)